makersacademy/takeaway-challenge/README.md

 ## Still to complete/refactor
+- [ ]Couldn't raise error when item wasn't in menu - couldn't seem to get them to communicate
+- [ ] I wasted about 12 hours in total just trying to get my doubles working and some kind of interaction between the menu and order classes, in the end I had to combine everything into a single order class just to move forward with the project, so I hope to go back and split these back out into 2 separate classes when I understand it better and am able to do so

 - [ ]
-- [ ]Couldn't raise error when item wasn't in menu - couldn't seem to get them to communicate

-## Takeaway

-TODO: Enter a personal reflection and/or things you learnt

-- good OO design and programming!
-Remember the Single Responsibility and Dependency Injection/Inversion principles!
+- So far there aren't many if any examples of the Single Responsibility and Dependency Injection/Inversion principles in program - apologies!
+TODO

 USER STORIES